Coming soon!

 🪨 Foundation

-The Foundation introduces Tarpa’s secular approach to studying Buddhist traditions as part of human knowledge.
-Students explore the history of these traditions, the question “What is Buddhism?”, and how Tarpa teaches in ways that are open to everyone.
+The Foundation introduces Tarpa's secular approach to studying Buddhist traditions as part of human knowledge.
+Students explore the history of these traditions, the question "What is Buddhism?", and how Tarpa teaches in ways that are open to everyone.
+Launching November 2025

-🌱First Floor (Hīnayāna)
+🌱First Floor (Small Vehicle)

 The First Floor focuses on mindful living and personal clarity.
 Students study concentration (leading to calmness), investigative meditation (leading to liberating insight), and ethics as part of personal growth.
+Launching November 2025

-🌿 Second Floor (Mahāyāna)
+🌿 Second Floor (Great Vehicle)

-🌳 Third Floor (Vajrayāna)
+🌳 Third Floor (Diamond Vehicle)

-🌈 Golden Roof (Dzogchen)
+🌈 Golden Roof (Great Perfection)

 Entry Points